East Grinstead South - 5 miles

 From East Grinstead station, walk along the road away from the supermarket to a roundabout.
 Go straight across the roundabout and continue along Railway Approach.
 At the end of Railway Approach turn right into London Road.
 At a crossroad managed by traffic lights, go straight across and continue along London Road.

-Bear right at the top of London Road, then cross the road at a zebra crossing.
+Bear right at the top of London Road, then cross the road at a pedestrian crossing.
 Now turn left and make your way along the High Street on a path above the road between flower beds and the shops.
 Keep right as path separates from the main road and continues behind the back of the buildings of Middle Row.
 Continue until you see a Hermitage Way road sign on the wall of the building in front of you.
 Turn right along Hermitage Lane.
 This sunken lane carries you downhill away from the High Street.

 At the end of the lane it meets “The Rise” (a no-through road on your right).
 Bear left for a few yards until you come to a T junction.
 Cross the road at the T junction.
 Turn right then immeditately left into Harwoods Lane and proceed along Harwoods Lane for about ¾ mile.
 Most of your journey along Harwoods Lane is downhill but, just after the lane starts to rise, you should see a footpath sign ahead and gap in the hedge on your right.
 Go through the gate and head towards the left-hand corner of the field.
 Just before the corner of the field there is a small gate on the left.
 This is where it can get a bit muddy but there may be a couple of planks which take you over the worst.
 Follow the path along the left-hand side of the next field.